Dev-meet/Dev-meet/README.md

 # Dev-Meet Hacktoberfest Developer Project

-Use this Dev-Meet repo to create your first PR for Hacktoberfest 2022.
+Use this Dev-Meet repo to create your first Pull Request for Hacktoberfest 2022.

 Subscribe to newsletter to get new articles i write about technology and software development!